openshift/installer/docs/user/openstack/install_upi.md

 `machineNetwork.CIDR` needs to match the IP range specified by `os_subnet_range` in the `inventory.yaml` file.

-When the installer creates the manifest files from an existing `install-config.yaml` file, it validates that the `apiVIP` and `ingressVIP` fall within the IP range specified by `machineNetwork.CIDR`.
+When the installer creates the manifest files from an existing `install-config.yaml` file, it validates that the `apiVIPs` and `ingressVIPs` fall within the IP range specified by `machineNetwork.CIDR`.
 If they do not, it errors out.
-If you change the value of `machineNetwork.CIDR` you must make sure the `apiVIP` and `ingressVIP` values still fall within the new range.
-There are two options for setting the `apiVIP` and `ingressVIP`.
+If you change the value of `machineNetwork.CIDR` you must make sure the `apiVIPs` and `ingressVIPs` values still fall within the new range.
+There are two options for setting the `apiVIPs` and `ingressVIPs`.
 If you know the values you want to use, you can specify them in the `install-config.yaml` file.
-If you want the installer to pick the 5th and 7th IP addresses in the new range, you need to remove the `apiVIP` and `ingressVIP` entries from the `install-config.yaml` file.
+If you want the installer to pick the 5th and 7th IP addresses in the new range, you need to remove the `apiVIPs` and `ingressVIPs` entries from the `install-config.yaml` file.

 To illustrate the process, we will use '192.0.2.0/24' as an example.
 It defines a usable IP range from 192.0.2.1 to 192.0.2.254.
 There are some IP addresses that should be avoided because they are usually taken up or